 Figure 1.
-A) Principal Component Analysis (PCA); B) Volcano plot showing DAPs between 1 and 14 days of aging; C) Bar chart of significantly enriched GO cluster terms according to P-values ( $P \le 0.05$ ).
+A) Principal Component Analysis (PCA); B) Volcano plot showing DAPs between 3 and 14 days of ageing; C) Bar chart of significantly enriched GO cluster terms according to P-values ( $P \le 0.05$ ).
 IV.
-CONCLUSION

-The main proteomic changes of intermediate pHu beef over aging time are related to energy metabolism and muscle structure, revealing some proteins important for the main meat quality attributes, such as beef color and tenderness.
+CONCLUSION The main proteomic changes of intermediate pHu beef over aging time are related to energy metabolism and muscle structure, revealing that some proteins are essential for the main meat quality attributes, such as beef colour and tenderness.
+ACKNOWLEDGEMENTS São Paulo Research Foundation (FAPESP) (process no 2017/26667-2; 2022/0509-0).

-ACKNOWLEDGEMENTS

-São Paulo Research Foundation (FAPESP) (process no 2017/26667-2; 2022/0509-0).